 While Ron did give good guidance, it's really not done this meticulously in practice though it sounds good in theory.
 In practice, there seems to be overlap between the two and there is no official rule specifying a time frame when you have to switch from one to another.
 Every French speaker seems to decide for themselves.
 If the action is not pretty much immediate (like screaming "I'm coming!" as you run towards the ringing doorbell) but within 24 hours, both the future proche and the present seem acceptable.

 Demain, il arrive à dix heures.---Tomorrow's he's arriving at ten o'clock.

-Demain, il va arriver à dix heures.--Tomorrow, he will arrive at ten o'clock.
+Demain, il va arriver à dix heures.--Tomorrow, he is going to arrive at ten o'clock.

 Don't have an account yet?
 Join today